It’s All Inclusive

 Season

-December–April dry; June–November wetter (hurricane belt)
+June–November wetter (hurricane belt)

+Storm risk.
 The north shares St. Lucia's hurricane-belt exposure, June–November with a September–October peak; fall trips warrant insurance.

 The lay of the land

-The north packs a lot into a few miles: Reduit Beach and the Rodney Bay marina village at the center, Pigeon Island National Landmark — the island's best sunset-fort ramble — capping the causeway to the north, and the Cap Estate hills beyond it hiding the quieter high-end properties.
+The north packs a lot into a few miles: Reduit Beach and the Rodney Bay marina village at the center, Pigeon Island National Landmark (the island's best sunset-fort ramble) capping the causeway to the north, and the Cap Estate hills beyond it hiding the quieter high-end properties.
 Resorts here range from lively four-star beach houses to sprawling five-star all-inclusives on their own coves.

 It's also the practical base: groceries, pharmacies, banks, and the island's restaurant row are all walkable or a short taxi, which no other St. Lucia resort zone can claim.